Free Primary Mathematics Practice

 Elementary School

-Build accuracy, confidence, and problem-solving ability across the key mathematics areas most commonly expected in primary school examinations, common entrance preparation, and junior secondary admission tests.
+Begin with the free version and build accuracy, confidence, and problem-solving ability across the key mathematics areas commonly expected in primary school examinations, common entrance preparation, and junior secondary admission tests.
+When learners are ready for more intensive practice, they can move to the premium access-code version.

 10